This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} c^{(V)}m\frac{dT}{dt} + c^{(V)}T\frac{dm}{dt} + p\frac{dV}{dt} &= \frac{dQ_T}{dt} + T\left(\frac{C^{(v)}}{N} - \frac{S}{N} + k_B\right)\frac{dN}{dt}\nonumber\\ &= \frac{dQ_T}{dt} + T\left(\frac{C^{(v)}}{N} - \frac{S}{N} + \frac{pV}{NT}\right)\frac{dN}{dt}. \end{align} \]

-Division by the mass $m$ of the particle under consideration yields
+Division by the mass $m$ of the particle under consideration yields, using

 \[ \begin{align} \frac{1}{m}p\frac{dV}{dt} = p\frac{d}{dt}\left(\frac{V}{m}\right) + \frac{pV}{m^2}\frac{dm}{dt} = -\frac{p}{\rho^2}\frac{d\rho}{dt} + \frac{p}{m\rho}\frac{dm}{dt} \end{align} \]